-One thing is for certain: Bitcoin’s meteoric rise has attracted much attention from the mainstream for the first time.
+One thing is for sure though: Bitcoin’s meteoric rise has attracted a lot of attention.
 People may not understand the technology or philosophy behind Bitcoin, but they do see stories of early adopters and savvy investors who turned a few thousand bucks into millions when Bitcoin’s value increased as it did in 2017.

-Unfortunately, that puts them in a position—along with veteran investors—to be victims of opportunistic con men and hackers who perpetrate Bitcoin scams.
-One of the benefits of a crypto-currency is that it’s unregulated by the government and very private.
-But that also makes it ripe for fraud.
+Unfortunately, anyone chasing that fortune can also just as easily fall victim to opportunistic con artists and hackers who perpetrate Bitcoin scams.
+One of the benefits of cryptocurrency is that it’s unregulated by the government and very private.
+But that also makes it ripe for Bitcoin fraud.

 Bitcoin Scam 1: Fake Bitcoin Exchanges

-To avoid this you should stick with popular, well-known Bitcoin exchanges and frequent Bitcoin forums so you get news of fakes quickly.
+To avoid this type of Bitcoin fraud, stick with popular, well-known Bitcoin exchanges and forums so you get news of fakes quickly.

 Bitcoin Scam 2: Ponzi Schemes

-Bernie Madoff is perhaps the most well-known Ponzi schemer.
+Bernie Madoff may have been one of the most well-known Ponzi schemers.
 He did it with mainstream investments.
-But the principle of a pyramid scheme, in which you take money from new investors to pay previous investors, holds true for Bitcoin scams that have been uncovered recently.
-MiningMax, one such scheme, brought in $200 million before 14 fraudsters were arrested.
-As you can imagine, the investors never got any returns on their Bitcoin investments—it was just on “paper.”
+But the principle of a pyramid scheme, in which you take money from new investors to pay previous investors, can be applied to Bitcoin scams.

-A common scam is to present a new crypto-currency as an alternative to Bitcoin.
-The idea is that it’s “too late” to cash in on Bitcoin and that you need to invest in one of these up-and-coming crypto-currencies.
-My Big Coin was recently shut down for this reason.
-The fraudsters behind My Big Coin took $6 million from customers supposedly to invest into the crypto-currency.
+A common scam is to present a new cryptocurrency as an alternative to Bitcoin.
+The idea is that it’s too late to cash in on Bitcoin and that you need to invest in one of these up-and-coming cryptocurrencies.

 Bitcoin Scam 4: Old School Scams